Even Ben Affleck's Kids Think Wonder Woman Is Cooler Than Batman

 "[We thought that] the kids should have that experience," she explained on The Today Show.
 "We just all went [to London] en masse."

 Gadot's own daughter is particularly proud of her superhero role.
-Last year, the actress told Jimmy Kimmel Live! that her then 5-year-old daughter loved to brag about her mom's job:
+Last year, the actress told Jimmy Kimmel Live! that her then 5-year-old daughter loved to brag about her mum's job:

 "Alma, my daughter, is very proud.
 We go to the park...and she goes 'My mom is Wonder Woman.'
 And then the parents would look at me, strangely, not recognizing me, and I would go, 'Well, every mother is a wonder woman.'"